Cosmetics and Cosmetic Ingredient Law

 Even though CIQ labels will no longer be required for imported cosmetics from 1 Feb 2012, CIQ's inspection is mandatory.
 For cosmetics imported to China for the first time, Chinese importer needs to provide the following documents when applying for an inspection from CIQ:

-Please note that non-trade cosmetics(for example, product samples, R&D samples) are exempt from CIQ's inspection.
+Please note that the documents required for bringing non-trade cosmetics(for example, product samples, R&D samples) into China are different.
+More info can be found here.

 How Much Does Application Cost Per Product?